BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 The implications for our global architecture design are to allow ChRIS developers to use ChRIS to benchmark different architectures to find which one maximize their ChRIS plugin performance.

-## 5. Acceptance criteria

-Correctly developed a runnable ChRIS plugin that to some extent presents the performance differences between different platform architectures.
-The minimal product presents the benchmark differences between x86 and PowerPC.

 ## 6. Release Planning: